 The Cambridge native is one of many celebrities, including Tom Brady and wife Gisele Bündchen, who have hawked cryptocurrency in recent months — becoming investors and starring in high-profile advertisements to lure the average consumer into participating in the industry.

 But amid a crash that has sent traders reeling and the price of bitcoin and other cryptocurrencies plunging, the meltdown has exposed the risk in hyped-up investments and the perils in readily believing a convincing sales pitch.

 - It’s crazy out there.
 Looking to come to Newport, RI?
 September’s a nice time to do it.
 Plan ahead.
 I’d love to see you.

 Action Line: Investing is a zero-sum game when you rely on qualitative metrics like price.
 Change the game and make your portfolio generate dividends and interest for you.
-That’s what our Retirement Compounders and Maximizers do.
+That’s what our Retirement Compounders does.
 I can help you figure out which is right for you.